v 3.7.web 2025

 Barleycorn

-Ornate chessmen turned from bone, often carved with ornate foliage decorations.
-The name Barleycorn, i.e. the grain of barley, presumably refers to these foliage designs.
+Ornate chessmen turned from bone with wide barrels in the middle of the stems of the Kings and Queens.
+They are often carved with ornate foliage decorations.
+The name Barleycorn, i.e. the grain of barley, presumably after these foliate designs.
 A barleycorn is also a unit of measurement or, figuratively, something very small and so beneath notice: neither seems appropriate here.
+Jim Joannau believes Barleycorn is a recent coinage from the 1970s, with the sets being referred to in 19th C. period advertisements as simply "bone chessmen".

 Because only the outside tube of the bone (cortex) can be carved, these are made from multiple pieces screwed together.
 The diameter of the marrow that filled the bone limits the minimum diameter of the barrels.